What is a Sequence?

-In Example A the musical pattern or figure formed in the first bar (x) is repeated starting on D (one note higher) in the second bar (x2) and repeated one note higher again, starting on E, in the third bar (x3).
+In Example A the musical pattern or figure formed in the first bar (x) is repeated starting one note higher (on D) in the second bar (x2) and repeated one note higher again, starting on E, in the third bar (x3).
 To bring the melody to a close the fourth bar is different leading back to the keynote C. The sequence used is an ascending sequence.

 B: MELODIC SEQUENCE

 In Example B there is no sequence in the first two bars.
 The melodic sequence starts in bar 3.
 The first four notes of the third bar form part of a descending scale of C in quavers (1/8th notes) (y).
-This is then repeated starting on A, two notes lower (y2) and repeated again starting on F, a further two notes lower (y3).
+This is then repeated starting on different note (A, two notes lower) (y2) and repeated again starting on another different (F, a further two notes lower) (y3).
 Notice that in y3 there is a small change at the end of the pattern to make the approach to the final note C sound more convincing.
 Because y3 is not quite the same pattern as y and y2, it is known as a modified sequence.
 The sequence used is descending and modified.